microsoft/azurelinux-tutorials/docs/getting_started/default_images.md

 Choose an image to build by invoking one of the following build commands from the _CBL-MarinerTutorials/toolkit_ folder.

+The [image config files](https://github.com/microsoft/CBL-Mariner/blob/1.0/toolkit/docs/formats/imageconfig.md) references here define how a CBL-Mariner image is layed out once built or installed.
+Each image config will also include a list of packages to install.

 ```bash
 # VHDX
 sudo make image CONFIG_FILE=./imageconfigs/core-efi.json